TekkaGB/AemulusModManager/README.md

 For Persona 5, [setup the proper patches for mod loading from mod.cpk.](https://shrinefox.com/guides/2019/04/19/persona-5-rpcs3-modding-guide-1-downloads-and-setup/) Just ignore the Setting Up Mod Compendium section since you'll be using Aemulus instead.

+To easily download all prerequisites at once, I recommend using Pixelguin's [All-in-One Installer](https://gamebanana.com/tools/6928).

 ### Pointing to the Correct Output Directory
 After unzipping the download, just double-click AemulusPackageManager.exe to launch the program.